 Cherry trees are a good choice for home fruit production, but pests can sometimes be a problem.
-Here’s how we planted our cherry trees using a permaculture guild – a combination of plants that works together to produce more healthy cherries.
+Here’s how we planted our cherry trees using a permaculture gardening technique called a guild—a combination of plants that works together to produce more healthy cherries.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 Tart/sour cherries are hardier and tend to be more disease resistant in my area, so that’s what we planted here in our clay-based Ohio soil.
 (We planted the ‘Northstar’ variety.)
 West of the Mississippi, I think the sweet cherry does better, where they will receive the better soil drainage they require.
 Always do some research before buying a particular variety of tree to be sure it will be appropriate for your growing area.

 Many people worry that sour cherries will be too sour, but I haven’t found that to be true.
 However, the flavor is mellowed through cooking or baking, and we enjoy cooking them down on the stove for about 5 minutes with a tablespoon of water, and then eating them with yogurt.
 They taste like pie filling without any added sugar!
 Here are some ideas for drying and using frozen sour cherries.

 A guild is a permaculture technique in which a combination of plants works together to enhance production of a primary crop.
 In this case, our primary crop is the cherry tree.
 The guild will work together to build a healthier fruit tree that may be more resistant to pests and disease, and will hopefully produce more cherries, too!